 The sandhill crane is an ancient North American species with fossil records dating back at least 2.5 million years.
 They are large, vocal, spectacular birds with unique breeding displays and have become symbols of international cooperation for bird conservation.
 Sandhill cranes are long-lived, have the lowest recruitment rates (5-15 percent juveniles/total cranes) of any North American game bird, and generally do not breed until age 3-5 years of age.
 Migratory sandhill cranes occupy a vast range that includes Russia (Siberia), Canada, the United States, and Mexico.
 Historically, sandhill cranes were thought to be comprised of three subspecies (greater, Canadian, and lesser).

 For management purposes, migratory sandhill cranes have been grouped into six populations for management purposes, despite their subspecies affiliation: Central Valley, Eastern, Lower Colorado River Valley, Mid-Continent, Pacific Coast (also called the Pacific Flyway), and the Rocky Mountain Populations.
 The Mid-Continent Population is comprised of both subspecies of sandhill cranes, whereas the other populations are comprised almost exclusively of either the greater or lesser subspecies.
-More information on the sandhill crane is in our current funding strategy(1.1MB).
+More information on the sandhill crane can be found in the Sandhill Crane, A Funding Strategy II document below.

 This report provides population status, recruitment indices, harvest trends, and other management information for the Mid-Continent, Rocky Mountain, Lower Colorado River Valley, and Eastern populations of sandhill cranes.